oliverlambson/machine_defects_linear_regression/README.md

 # Multiple linear regression: Machine defect prediction

-An OLS regression model to predict number of defective parts produced by a machine.
+An OLS regression model to predict number of defective parts produced by a machine over the course of a year.

 ---